-Our staff of seven employees work tirelessly for the civil liberties and civil rights of all Idahoans.
+Our staff works tirelessly for the civil liberties and civil rights of all Idahoans.
 From Virgina to Mexico, our employees come from varied backgrounds to help keep Idaho safe and free.

 Leo Morales, Executive Director